qkzk/fm/development.md

 - [x] allow letter binds in every navigate + selection menu like tui & cli applications
 - [x] FIX: open config (Alt + c) does nothing
 - [x] swap keybinds: Alt + c open compression menu and Shift + c opens the configuration file.
+- [ ] Remote mount QOL
+  - [ ] Remote mount should allow to mount somewhere else `username host:port remote_mount_point dest` ?
+  - [ ] Remote mount should remember mount points and allow to umount them
+  - [ ] Remote mount should show the command that will be generated
+- [ ] store 4 windows in display to modify instead of recreating

 ### Other ideas